Todd Lyght: 1993 season

-Head coach Chuck Knoll retained Lyght as the No. 1 starting cornerback to begin the season and paired him with Darryl Henley.
+Head coach Chuck Knox retained Lyght as the No. 1 starting cornerback to begin the season and paired him with Darryl Henley.
 Prior to Week 6, Lyght would start alongside Steve Israel for the rest of the season after Darryl Henley would be granted indefinite leave from the team, remaining inactive following charges of drug trafficking.
 On October 24, 1993, he set a season-high with 11 combined tackles (ten solo) and made one pass deflection, and intercepted a pass Rodney Peete threw to Herman Moore during a 13–16 loss to the Detroit Lions.
 In Week 11, Lyght made six solo tackles, one pass deflection, and intercepted a pass Bobby Hebert threw to wide receiver Michael Haynes during a 13–0 loss to the Atlanta Falcons.
 During pre-game warmups, Lyght sustained what he initially believed to be a bruised knee, but opted to play.
 On November 21, 1993, the Rams officially placed Lyght on injured reserve for the rest of the season due to his knee injury as he had to undergo surgery to repair cartilage damage.
 He finished the season with 43 combined tackles (40 solo), nine pass deflections, ana three interceptions in nine games and nine starts.